hungvutuan/iFASTATHANU-Flask-Python/README.md

 Requirements
 ------------
-Python 3.x is required to run this application.
-Download the latest version of Python 3 [here](https://www.python.org/downloads/) and [configure the global environment variable PATH](https://geek-university.com/python/add-python-to-the-windows-path/) to your installation folder.
+Python 3.x 64-bit is required to run this application.
+Scroll down and download the latest version of Python 3 [here](https://www.python.org/downloads/) then [configure the global environment variable PATH](https://geek-university.com/python/add-python-to-the-windows-path/) to your installation folder.

 Installation (for Windows)
 --------------------------